Q: I have one boy and one girl that I often bathe together to speed up bath time. At what age should siblings stop bathing together?

 Q: My home is too big to clean in one attempt.
 What is the best way to keep up with the mess?

 A: Breaking the whole into manageable parts will help you better keep up with the cleaning.
 First, be sure that all family members (except the little, little ones) are keeping their bedrooms clean and tidy.
 It should be their responsibility to make their beds, utilize their hamper and empty their trash.
 Assign a day of the week to a specific task, such as mopping on Mondays and dusting on Tuesdays, or to a specific area, such as bedrooms or living areas.
-Deep-clean the bathrooms and kitchen weekly, while Wiping down the countertops on a daily basis.
+Deep-clean the bathrooms and kitchen weekly, and wipe down the countertops on a daily basis.

 Q: We have four kids.
 How can incorporate one-an-one time with each child during our bedtime routine?